 An additional fee applies for new, corrected licenses or ID cards.
 A change of address card is sent at no extra cost, as an attachment, which should be stored with the license or ID card.
 The new license, ID card or attachment card will be mailed.

-January 1, 2014, the MVA implemented a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver's license (DL) or Identification Card (ID).
+Immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, can obtain a federally noncompliant Maryland Driver's License (DL) or Identification Card (ID).

-Please visit the Online Document Guide for a list of required identity and residency documents and more detailed instructions on what is needed to apply under this new process.
+Please visit the Online Document Guide for a list of required identity and residency documents and more detailed instructions on what is needed to apply for a federally noncompliant driver’s license or ID card in Maryland.

 All Maryland Identification Cards, Learner's Permits, and any NEW Federally Non-Compliant Driver’s Licenses or IDs will NOT be issued over the counter.
 They are mailed to the Maryland address on file with the MVA.